EthernalStar/WinEdit-Dx/README.md

 Also the Handle of your Window is now displayed on the top right Edge of the Application.
 Just click this Label to copy the Handle to your Clipboard.
 You can also click the immage left from this label to reload the current Handle (As of v1.0.3).
+It is also possible to list the child objects of a Handle by clicking the **List Child Objects** Button (As of v1.0.4).

 ### Window Attributes